macaba/PrecisionFDM/README.md

 Printer has 0.4mm nozzle.

 #### Procedure
 Use the single wall box test at the recommended temps for the filament.
 Ensure the slicer has 1 wall with a width of 0.5mm, and 2 base layers.
+Print part, then wait for it to cool to room temperature.
 Take a series of wall thickness measurements with the digital micrometer and compute an average.
 Use this value to calculate the filament specific flow rate.

 ![Single wall box sliced in Cura](/image/Single%20wall%20box%20sliced.png?raw=true)